willkerry/sudbury-rowing-club/data/_news/captains-update-8.md

 ## Fishing and swimmers

-Please be vigilant for both Anglers and Swimmers as we move into our (hopefully) indian summer.
+Please be vigilant for both Anglers and Swimmers as we move into our (hopefully) Indian summer.
 In particular we have been advised that there is a Fishing Match on Sunday 31st Aug.
 If you are rowing on this day please turn early before the final straight stretch down to the weir (or earlier if on the day the anglers are further up river than this).

 ## Racing Fees